Our Rett Syndrome Pages

 About Rett Syndrome

 Rett syndrome is a neurological disorder occurring primarily in girls, in which individuals exhibit reduced muscle tone, autistic-like behavior, stereotyped hand movements consisting mainly of wringing and waving, loss of purposeful use of the hands, diminished ability to express feelings, avoidance of eye contact, a lag in brain and head growth, gait abnormalities and seizures.
 Hypotonia (loss of muscle tone) is usually the first symptom.
 The syndrome was first recognized in 1966 by Dr. Andreas Rett, however it was not until a paper was published by Dr. Bengt Hagberg in 1983 that the disorder was made widely known in medical circles.
-The syndrome affects approximately 1 in every 10,000-15,000 live female births, with symptoms usually appearing in early childhood.
+The syndrome affects appears nearly exclusively in girls, with symptoms usually appearing in early childhood.
+Symptoms include:

 The gene for Rett Syndrome, MeCP-2, was discovered in 1999.
-Visit the International Rett Syndrome Foundation for more information.
+Please visit the International Rett Syndrome Foundation for more information.

 I am the mother of a beautiful daughter named Claire who may have a mild variant form of Rett Syndrome, and of an equally beautiful daughter named Jill who does not.
 I spent five years organizing and maintaining an Indiana family support group, served for three years as a Regional Representative for the International Rett Syndrome Association (now the International Rett Syndrome Foundation), and have maintained this site since 1995.
-I also keep busy working full time as the director of a software company.
-I hope you find this site useful.
+I also keep busy working full time as the vice president of a software company.

 Debbie Schilling, Indiana, USA